marcobalestra/jscms/README.md

 Editing occurs in the browser, only at the end of the edit process the page is saved.

-JSCMS can run **WITHOUT** any type of serverside language, using simply EcmaScript6 and Apache 2.4 DAV features.
+JSCMS can run **WITHOUT** any type of serverside language, using simply EcmaScript6 and Apache2 DAV features.

 * **Doesn’t** require MySQL, Oracle, MariaDB, Postgres nor any other DB
 * **Doesn’t** require PHP